Big Apple Records: History

-It was founded in November 1992 by Gary Hughes, Steve Robertson, and John-Paul Kennedy.
+The shop was founded in November 1992 by Gary Hughes, Steve Robertson, and John-Paul Kennedy.
 Hughes and Robertson were friends who brought on Kennedy only a few weeks before the shop opened as they required further investment.
-In 1996 Hughes and Robertson were bought out of the business to leave only Kennedy, as pressure from nearby record shops meant they could no longer sustain three partners.
+In 1996, Hughes and Robertson were bought out of the business to leave only Kennedy, as pressure from nearby record shops meant they could no longer sustain three partners.

-The shop initially stocked Progressive House and Techno on the ground floor and Jungle on the first floor.
-After Hughes and Robertson had left.
-Artwork was invited by Kennedy to turn the second floor into his studio, and the first floor (which now stocked Drum & Bass) was replaced with listening booths.
-At some point Hijak joined Artwork in the upstairs studio.
+The shop initially stocked Progressive House and Techno on the ground floor, and Jungle on the first floor.
+After Hughes and Robertson had left, Artwork was invited by Kennedy to turn the second floor into his studio, and the first floor (which now stocked Drum & Bass) was replaced with listening booths.
+Later on Hijak would join Artwork in the upstairs studio.

-DJ Chef was known to come to the shop and park his moped with attached sound system outside, so that customers could listen to their records.
+DJ Chef was known to come to the shop and park his moped with attached sound system outside so that customers could listen to their records on it.

 Neil Joliffe worked as a distributor that supplied the shop.
-When Benny Ill started producing early dubstep (which he would show to Artwork and Hijak upstairs), Kennedy suggested that he give them to Joliffe.
-Joliffe had strong connections in the garage scene, being intimate with labels like Public Demand, Allstar, and Acetate; and so knowing distributors and pressing plants.
-This eventually led to Joliffe forming the label Tempa Recordings out of Ammunition, and Benny Ill to form Horsepower Productions.
+When Benny Ill started producing early dubstep (which he would show to Artwork and Hijak in the shop), Kennedy suggested that he give them to Joliffe.
+Joliffe had strong connections in the garage scene, being intimate with labels like Public Demand, Allstar, and Acetate; and so knew distributors and pressing plants.
+This eventually led Joliffe to form the Tempa Recordings, and Benny Ill to form Horsepower Productions.

-The ground floor would transition into garage leading to a boost in sales when garage became mainstream in the late 90s because of the popularity of garage crews such as So Solid.
-This led to Kennedy hiring DJ Hatcha to help run the shop.
-Hatcha, combined with many of Artwork's releases being available only from the shop, led to Big Apple's popularity with Jungle and Garage producers and DJs.
-Because Skream's older brother Hijak worked in the shop, Skream got into shop aged only 14.
-Skream has said that he went into the shop most days.
+When garage became mainstream in the late 90s because of the popularity of garage crews such as So Solid, the ground floor was transitioned to garage in order to boost sales.
+Due to this success, DJ Hatcha was hired to help run the shop.
+Hatcha, combined with many of Artwork's releases being available only from the shop, helped Big Apple's popularity with Jungle and Garage producers and DJs.
+Because his older brother Hijak worked in the shop, Skream started going aged only 14.
+Skream has stated that he went into the shop most days.

 Hatcha started working in the shop when he was young, and was noted for his salesmanship and ability on the decks, but his lack of work ethic caused some tension between him and Kennedy.

 Coki was introduced to the shop by Mala, who told him that the music he was producing matched the style of the shop.

 The shop closed in November 2004, 12 years to the day after it opened.
 This was caused in part to a decline in vinyl sales due to the rise of the internet.
 People ripping records and posting them on sites like The Dubstep Forums (DSF) was a major factor.

-As well as the artists like Skream and Hatcha that worked in the shop, others including Digital Mystikz were frequent visitors.
+As well as the artists like Skream and Hatcha that worked in the shop, others including Digital Mystikz (Mala and Coki) were frequent visitors.
 El-B, Zed Bias, Horsepower Productions, Plastician, N Type, Walsh and Loefah also regularly visited the shop.